tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

 Build Max Heap
 --------------
-To build a max heap using max heapify algorithm, the max heapify algorithm has to run from last non leaf node to the root of the tree.
+We know all leaf nodes satisfy by default satisfy either max heap or min heap conditions.
+So, to build a max heap using max heapify algorithm, the max heapify algorithm has to run from last non leaf node to the root of the tree.

 	public static void buildMaxHeap(int[] arr){
 		for(int i=arr.length/2; i >= 0; i--){